 Instructions

 - Heat oven to 200 degrees.
-Once temperature reaches 200, maintain heat for 10 minutes then turn oven off.
+Once the temperature reaches 200, maintain the heat for 10 minutes, then turn the oven off.

-- In a 4 cup liquid measuring cup whisk together buttermilk, water, honey and melted butter.
-Using a stand mixer fitted with a dough hook combine flour, yeast, and salt on low speed.
-Slowly add milk mixture and let the dough come together about 2 minutes.
-Increase speed to medium and knead until dough is smooth, about 10 minutes.
+- In a 4-cup liquid measuring cup, whisk together buttermilk, water, honey, and melted butter.
+Using a stand mixer fitted with a dough hook, combine flour, yeast, and salt on low speed.
+Slowly add the milk mixture and let the dough come together for about 2 minutes.
+Increase the speed to medium and knead until the dough is smooth, about 10 minutes.
 Scrape the bowl down as needed.
-Transfer dough to the lightly floured counter and knead by hand to form smooth, round ball.
+Transfer the dough to the lightly floured counter and knead by hand to form a smooth, round ball.

-- Place dough in large lightly greased bowl and cover with greased plastic wrap.
-Let rise in warm oven for 40 to 50 minutes until doubled in size.
+- Place dough in a large, lightly greased bowl and cover with greased plastic wrap.
+Let rise in the warmed oven for 40-50 minutes or until doubled in size.
+Alternatively, if you need your oven space, let the dough rise in a warm spot in the kitchen for 45-60 minutes, or until doubled in size.

 - Grease 9 x 5 loaf pan.
-Transfer dough to lightly floured surface and press into a rectangle and 1 inch thick and no longer than 9 inches, long side facing you.
+Transfer the dough to a lightly floured surface and press it into a rectangle, 1 inch thick and no longer than 9 inches, with the long side facing you.
 Roll dough towards you into a firm cylinder, keep the roll tight by tucking it under itself as you go.
-Turn loaf seam side down in the pan, pressing gently into corners.
-Cover loaf loosely with plastic and let rise at room temperature for 30 minutes.
+Turn the loaf seam side down in the pan, pressing gently into the corners.
+Cover the loaf loosely with plastic and let it rise at room temperature for 30 minutes.
 The dough should barely spring back when poked gently.

-- Transfer pan to wire rack and let cool 5 minutes.
-Remove bread from the pan, transfer to wire rack, and let cool to room temperature, about 2 hours.
+- Transfer the pan to a wire rack and let it cool for 5 minutes.
+Remove the bread from the pan, transfer it to a wire rack, and let it cool to room temperature, about 2 hours.

 - Slice and serve.
-(Bread can be wrapped in double layered plastic wrap and store at room temperature for 3 days.
+(Bread can be wrapped in double-layered plastic wrap and stored at room temperature for 3 days.
 Wrap with an additional layer of foil and freeze up to a month.)

 Recipe from: The Cook’s Illustrated Baking Book